 Walking inside feels like walking into the best parts of Wally’s Lounge with the kinds of renovations and improvements that only accentuate the space rather than cover it up.
 Wood paneling stretches behind the bar the runs along the left wall of the front room, wood shelving propping up an old Schlitz globe light and more than one (perhaps defunct) lava lamp.
 Framed photos behind the bar mix with the lineup of available beers, the occasional bumper sticker or beer sign at times making an appearance.
 All of it combines to make a very dive bar-friendly look despite the 2014 opening date.
 The balance struck here is maybe best demonstrated through fresh copper mugs for mule-like drinks one shelf below two vintage Schlitz serving trays.

 The bar counter is capped off by a TV and honest to goodness VCR at one end that features a rotating set of classic, sometimes slightly obscure movies (Scream 2 was playing during my visit, inserted just after the conclusion of Buffy the Vampire Slayer).
-The front room is well populated with wall art that mixes old staples like neon beer signs with fresh paintings depicting more contemporary subjects like Jack White.
+The front room is well populated with wall art that mixes old staples like neon beer signs with fresh paintings depicting more contemporary subjects like The Cure's Robert Smith.
 A few games fill the space in this front room among a handful of hightop tables, pinball in one corner and the very dive-bar-underrated bubble hockey in the middle of the room.